cesario-jose/cesario-jose.github.io/README.md

 # Bio
-I am currently an Agronomy Ph.D.
-Candidate at the University of  Nebraska-Lincoln (UNL).
-My research focuses on evaluating the economic and environmental implications of nitrogen management technologies.
-My project involves using remote sensing and crop model-based decision support tools to enhance nitrogen recommendations for wheat producers in  Nebraska.
-Committed to sustainable agriculture, I strive to bridge scientific research with practical solutions to improve farming efficiency and environmental stewardship.
-I anticipate graduating in  December 2024 and am seeking job opportunities as a research agronomist in the industry.
+Agronomist with a Ph.D. in Agronomy from the University of Nebraska-Lincoln, specializing in precision ag and nutrient management.
+My research focused on leveraging remote sensing and crop modeling tools to optimize nitrogen recommendations for producers in Nebraska.
+Currently serving as Remote Sensing Data Coordinator at Practical Farmers of Iowa, I am dedicated to advancing sustainable agriculture by connecting research with practical solutions to enhance farming efficiency and environmental stewardship.

-# Research Interests